maddenri/blocktools/README.md

 Run: `python bitcoin_reader.py --peer_ip_address <IP_ADDRESS_OF_ONLINE_NODE>`

-####Note:
+###Note:
-Since 'block' messages are only sent from the node roughly every 10 minutes it's difficult to see these display in the console window so please open the 'bitcoin_reader.log' file once the program has been running for around 10 minutes and `ctrl+f Block Header`
+Since 'block' messages are only sent from the node roughly every 10 minutes it's difficult to see these displayed in the console window so please open the 'bitcoin_reader.log' file once the program has been running for around 10 minutes and `ctrl+f Block Header`